UniversalDependencies/docs/_jv/index.md

 ### Tags

-* UD Javanese treebank uses all universal POS categories.
+* UD Javanese treebank uses all UPOS tags.
-* Javanese has three language levels: Krama, Madya, and Ngoko.
-For certain words, we will add information about its level: Kr. for Krama, and Ng. for Ngoko.

 * The auxiliary ([AUX]()).
 We defined these Javanese words as AUX:

   * _yaiku_ (Ng.) or _inggih punika_ (Kr.) “be” serve as copulas.

   * Tenses-related AUX: